mitchealex1/simple-elt/README.md

-# simple-elt
+# Simple ELT 🧙

-Code to ingest local files into a database
+A script that reads data from local files and ingests the data into a database.